qruto/laravel-wave/README.md

 ## Support

-I have spent a lot of time playing with SSE, Laravel broadcasting system and Redis 👨‍💻 to prepare **Laravel Wave** and make it available for everyone.
+I have spent a lot of effort playing with SSE, Laravel broadcasting system and Redis 👨‍💻 to prepare **Laravel Wave** and make it available for everyone.
 Since of February 24, unfortunately I haven't any commercial work, permanent living place or the ability to plan anything for the long term.
 However, I have a greater desire to continue creating useful solutions for people around the world.
 It makes me feel better these days.

 [![support me](https://raw.githubusercontent.com/slavarazum/slavarazum/main/support-banner.png)](https://ko-fi.com/slavarazum)